grgbr/enbox/sphinx/api.rst

 Note that filesystem content specification mechanism provides the ability to «import» or «share» entries with the «host» thanks to Linux bind mount mechanism.
-See :c:type:`enbox_bind_entry` structure for additional informations about this.
+See :c:struct:`enbox_bind_entry` structure for additional informations about this.

 .. _sect-subseq_ops: